Grokipedia: Accusations of bias

-Several pages on Grokipedia broadly criticize academia and the media as left-wing and accuse them of suppressing opposing views.
+Several pages on Grokipedia broadly criticize academia and the news media as left-wing and accuse them of suppressing opposing views.
 The Guardian highlighted Grokipedia's description of Holocaust denier David Irving in positive terms as a symbol of "resistance to institutional suppression of unorthodox historical inquiry" in the face of "coordinated efforts to silence dissent rather than scholarly refutation"; Grokipedia's entry adds: "Despite mainstream dismissals from sources with evident anti-revisionist biases, such as advocacy groups, Irving's archival rigor continues to be praised within these circles."